joshbegley/nyt-latest/README.md

 `The charges stemmed from a criminal case more than 20 years ago.
 In the interim, the businessman, David Lee, had repeatedly visited China without issue.`\
 https://nytimes.com/2025/04/29/world/asia/american-businessman-jailed-china.html

-**Hurricanes survive Jacob Markström masterpiece, advance to second round with 2OT win over Devils**\
+**Hurricanes survive Jacob Markström masterpiece, advance to second round with 2OT win over Devils: Takeaways**\
 `The Hurricanes are the first NHL team to advance and will face the winner of the Canadiens-Capitals series.`\
 https://nytimes.com/athletic/6322397/2025/04/29/hurricanes-devils-game-5-nhl-playoffs/